srestrepo221/nft-marketplace/README.md

 - [React.js](https://reactjs.org/) (Frontend Framework)
 - [Ipfs](https://ipfs.tech/) (Metadata storage)

-Connect your Metamask wallet and use the Goerli testnet to purchase GB tokens with Goerli Ether.
+Connect your Metamask wallet and make sure you have Goerli test Ether in your wallet

+If you dont have, simply go to

 https://goerlifaucet.com/

-Please make sure you have Goerli test Ether in your wallet.

 This project comes with a NFT & Marketplace contract, a test for the Market contract, and a script that deploys both contracts.